Raiziel/Python-LeetCode-Solutions/README.md

 NicholasValantino@gmail.com

 ## Description
 Hi!
-This is where I'll post my solutions/code to leetcode problems :)
+This is where I'll post my python solutions/code to leetcode problems :)

 ## Objective
 || Goals|